Discrete diffusion-type equation on regular graphs and its applications: Applications to other diffusion processes

 \section{Applications to other diffusion processes}

-In this section, we briefly indicate how to apply our main results to give a closed formula for the solution of a certain zero-sum diffusion process on the $(q+1)$-regular tree $T_{q+1}$, which can be viewed as a random walk in presence of a heat or cooling source.
+Let us briefly indicate how to apply our main results to give a closed formula for the solution of a certain zero-sum diffusion process on the $(q+1)$-regular tree $T_{q+1}$, which can be viewed as a random walk in presence of a heat or cooling source.

 Namely, let $\alpha,\beta >0$ be such that $\alpha + \beta<1$.
 Consider the zero-sum diffusion process on the non-negative integers $\mathbb{N}_0$ as described by the difference equation

 with initial condition as in \eqref{eq: initial cond tree}.
 One can view the conditions at $x=0$ as that of a reflecting boundary.